 MOS’ lead designer Chuck Peddle told Tramiel that calculators, like typewriters were a dead end business.
 To Peddle the future was in desk-sized computers.
 Tramiel gave Peddle 6 months to prove it by building and shipping a personal computer.

 The PET (left), with Tandy’s TRS-80 (right) and the Apple II formed the 1977 trifecta kickstarting America’s Personal Computer revolution.
 (Image above courtesy of Boston-based collector Timothy Colegrove via wikipedia)

 Commodore’s phones rang off the hook.
 They had 50 calls a day from people wanting to sell the PET.
 Distribution couldn’t keep up with demand.
 The PET’s success was partly due to it's built-in BASIC interpreter.
 Commodore outsourced BASIC to a small firm called Micro-Soft.
-Micro-Soft agreed to be paid per PET once delivered.
-Delays hurt cash flow so much they nearly went under.
-Micro-Soft were saved only by Apple licensing Micro-Soft BASIC for their Apple II.
+Micro-Soft agreed to be paid $25,000 in total for the Commodore’s PET BASIC regardless of how many items and different models sold.

 Atari used MOS’ 6507 chip to build their Atari Video Computer System, also released in 1977.
 The VCS lacked a keyboard and BASIC language.
 Instead it had colour and sound.
 Home versions of popular arcade games Tank, Pong and Breakout took off.

 The Atari VCS was an enormous hit and Atari was sold to Warner Telecommunications.
 Initially this was seen as a shrewd move for Warner but after several unsuccessful products Atari became a bottomless money pit.
 After gouging staff out of bonus payments several Atari developers quit to set up Activision.
 Armed with intimate knowledge of the VCS, they churned out hit game after hit game.